awsdocs/amazon-rds-user-guide/doc_source/Appendix.Oracle.PatchComposition.11.2.0.4.md

 + [Version 11\.2\.0\.4\.v1](#Appendix.Oracle.PatchComposition.11.2.0.4.v1)

 **Important**
-RDS for Oracle 11g is deprecated\.
-This information is only useful if you want to upgrade an Oracle 11g snapshot\.
+RDS for Oracle Database 11g is deprecated\.
+This information is only useful if you want to upgrade an Oracle Database 11g snapshot\.

 ## Version 11\.2\.0\.4\.v26<a name="Appendix.Oracle.PatchComposition.11.2.0.4.v26"></a>